Alara (planthopper): Distribution

 In the genus Alara, the largest number of species have been reported from the island of New Guinea, including the Indonesian part and neighbouring islands like New Ireland and New Britain (10 species).
 The genus is also well represented in other parts of Indonesia, the Philippines and Borneo.
-Further, species of Alara are found in Sri Lanka, West Malaysia, Laos, Taiwan and Queensland (Australia).
+Further, species of Alara are found in Sri Lanka, West Malaysia, Laos, south-western part of mainland China, Taiwan and Queensland (Australia).
 Most species of Alara, like the type species, are found in a very restricted geographical area only.
 However, a few have a wider distribution range.
 For example, Alara obscura (Muir, 1915) has been recorded from Sri Lanka, Java and Borneo.